-Bloomville, a tiny crossroads town in Upstate New York, has a new community hub built from the humblest ingredients.
-We discovered it last week when we were in farm country photographing a Scandinavian-style barn for Remodelista's first book (out a year from this fall; stay tuned).
+Bloomville, a tiny crossroads town in Upstate New York, has a community hub built from the humblest ingredients.
+We discovered it last summer when we were in farm country photographing a Scandinavian-style barn for Remodelista's first book (out in November; stay tuned).

-Table on Ten is a refreshingly ragtag café that the owners built and run themselves with a lot of encouragement—the mismatched tables and chairs were donated one by one by locals just before the July 1 opening.
+Table on Ten is a refreshingly ragtag café that the owners built and run themselves with a lot of neighborly encouragement—the mismatched tables and chairs were donated one by one by locals just before the July opening a year ago.
 It's located in a refurbished 1860's house on Route 10 and is dedicated to using ingredients sourced within 10 miles.
-On the calendar for fall: a new pizza oven, movie nights, pop-up dinners with guest chefs, and classes in foraging for wild edibles.
-Milkweed frittata, anyone?
+Table on Ten hosts pop-up dinners with guest chefs, holds classes in foraging for wild edibles, and recently got its beer and wine license.
+It's celebrating its first anniversary this July 4 with a fresh pasta night (diners will be seated under linguini drying on clotheslines) and on July 5 with wood-fired pizzas—including dessert pies topped with ricotta cheese, honey, shaved dark chocolate, and sea salt.

 Above: Table on Ten is the creation of Justus Kempthorne and Inez Valk-Kempthorne, escapees from Manhattan.
 He's a carpenter and cabinetmaker, and she's a chef/caterer (and former model who grew up in Holland).
-Having recently collaborated on their own post-and-beam cabin nearby, they renovated Table on Ten's nearly derelict building themselves, renting out the upstairs rooms as offices.
+Having recently collaborated on their own post-and-beam cabin nearby, they renovated Table on Ten's nearly derelict building themselves, and recently unveiled two upstairs rooms for guests (more on that later today).
 The café makes use of salvaged oak from the house's old floor boards and was designed in collaboration with their friend Erjan Borren, an Amsterdam interior designer.

-Above: The small dining room has mismatched furniture, antique mirrors, and an evolving display of art.
+Above: The small dining room has mismatched furniture, antique mirrors, and an evolving art display.

 Above: Old carpet was stripped away and the bare stairs painted white with a runner-like band of charcoal gray.
 The gray was matched from an original paint color and is also used in the café and dining room.

-Above: The restaurant serves breakfast (housemade granola and eggs with local pancetta and herbs baked in a ramekin), lunch (baguette sandwiches and salads), baked goods (lemon and lavender cookies, Dutch speculaas), and a lot of coffee and herbal iced tea.
+Above: The restaurant serves breakfast (Meyer Lemon marmalade on buttered toast, eggs in a nest with bacon), lunch (baguette sandwiches and salads), baked goods (lemon and lavender cookies, Dutch speculaas), pizza on weekends, and a lot of coffee and herbal iced tea.
 On Saturdays, it hosts a farmers' market.

 Above: The counters and shelves are made of seasoned hemlock from a local mill.
 Justus used a combination of vinegar and steel wool to create the grayed finish.
 The shelves serve as a microshop stocked with Irving Farm Coffee roasted nearby, as well as a few delicacies that the couple missed from the city, such as Maldon sea salt and Frankie's 457 olive oil.